 On January 22, 1999, the Federal District Court for the Eastern District of Tennessee appointed Howell G. Clements and subsequently C. Eugene Shiles to represent Billy Ray Irick in his federal habeas proceedings, Case No, 3:98-cr-666.
 The district court granted the state of Tennessee' two motions for summary judgment and dismissed the habeas petition without an evidentiary hearing while further denying a certificate of appealability and pauper's oath status in its order of March 30, 2001.
 Defendant appealed to the Sixth Circuit Court of Appeals and was eventually granted a partial certificate of appealability from the Sixth Circuit Court of Appeals on two issues.
-Subsequently, the

-Sixth Circuit denied relief upholding the district court's granting of summary dismissal.
+Subsequently, the Sixth Circuit denied relief upholding the district court's granting of summary dismissal.
 See Irick v.
 Bell, 565 F.3d 315 (6th Cir.
 2009).
 Defendant then sought certiorari review by the United States Supreme Court, which was denied on February 22, 2010 (Irick v.
 Bell, 2010 WL 596620), as well as petitioner's motion to rehear on April 19, 2010.

-On May 9, 2010, the state of Tennessee moved to set an execution date.
-Pursuant to Tenn.S.Ct.R.
-12.4 and T.C.A. §40-27-1069, petitioner filed a response with the Tennessee Supreme Court which requested a commutation of his sentence and objected to execution based on his incompetency to be executed.
+On May 9, 2010, the state of Tennessee moved to set an execution date, and on July 19, 2010, the Tennessee Supreme Court set an execution date of December 7, 2010.